samhuk/ts-pg-orm/README.md

 # ts-entity-framework

-A package for creating data formats and relations with strict type enforcement and transformations to PostgreSQL SQL statements.
+A package for creating data formats, relations, and postgresql data stores with strict Typescript type enforcement and advanced type features.

 ## What and Why?